Learning

 Important tip!
 When practicing to dig hard driven spikes, it is

-important to pay attention that players keep the weight on the toes.
+important to pay attention that players doesn't have all the weight on

 Players need to be ready to move quickly under the ball which reflects